 Party food you can make ahead, freeze and can even be reheated in the microwave!
-Every piece of bread you pull out is like a mini pizza!
+Every piece of bread you pull out of Pull Apart Pizza Bread is like a mini pizza!

 Having “Baby Hands” (which is what my friends call me!) is the bane of my life as a food blogger because I love doing “action shots”.
 I make a conscious effort to try to position my fingers to make them look more elongated in photos (I sort of stretch them out, and I try to get a flattering light on them), but sometimes I’m too flustered to remember.